 These veggies are fairly easy to grow, but your chances of bringing in an abundant harvest will be greatly improved if you provide your young plants with the conditions they prefer.

-Bush beans grow best when the ambient air temperature is in the 65-85°F range.
+Bush beans grow best when the ambient air temperature is in the 65 to 85°F range.

 As mentioned above, soil temperatures should be between 70 and 80°F for germination.
 If your soil is below 60°F when you sow, the seeds can rot in the ground before they get a chance to sprout.